code4sac/sacarts4ALL/03_key_findings.md

 ---
 layout: page
-title: Methodology
+title: Key Findings
-permalink: /methodology/
+permalink: /key_findings/
 ---

-# Methodology
+# Key Findings

 The following methodologies were used to conduct research and collect data: